georgjaehnig/plot-my-life/README.md

 # Plot My Life

 Plot My Life is a python script that generates an SVG file which visualizes your life time.
-An example with weeks, based on ''[Your Life in Weeks](http://waitbutwhy.com/2014/05/life-weeks.html)'':
+An example with weeks, based on *[Your Life in Weeks](http://waitbutwhy.com/2014/05/life-weeks.html)*:

 ![Weeks](examples/weeks.png)